fopencookie(3) — Linux manual page

 NAME top

-fopencookie - opening a custom stream
+fopencookie - open a custom stream

 LIBRARY top